Installation as a Python Package

 6. Run the GeoCARET script using the correct command line syntax.

 This document provides a guide to steps 13.
-Steps 4 and 5 are described in Additional Steps.
+Steps 4 and 5 are described in Set up GEE and GCloud and Access to Private Assets, respectively.
 Step 6 is described in Running the GeoCARET Script.

 1. Installing Python